maziac/DeZog/README.md

 ## Constraints

-- supports only ZEsarUX emulator
+- supports only ZEsarUX emulator and internal simulator at the moment
 - build output must
 	- create a .list file (support for sjasmplus, Savannah's z80asm, z88dk).
 	- _alternatively you can use other list files with limited functionality, please consult the documentation.
 You can also simply fetch a disassembly of your code from ZEsarUX.
 Please see the "List file" section in the documentation._
-	- create a .sna file containing the binary
+	- create a .sna, .nex or .tap file containing the binary

+# Roadmap

+Next to implement:
+- Serial interface: Allows remote debugging via a serial connection on a real ZX Spectrum Next with breakpoints etc.
+- CSpect interfacing: Allows debugging with the CSpect emulator.
+- ZesarusExt: Make ZesarusExt publicly available.
+ZesarusExt is a Zesarux fork with small enhancements like faster breakpoints.

 ## Installation